seemore101/csci-320-lab1/README.md

 ## Submission

-Push your final submission to your Github repo link on Blackboard before the submission deadline.
-Your repo should show no submissions after the submission deadline.
+Your are to submit your GitHub repo link on Blackboard.
+Your repo should show no submissions after the submissions deadline.
 Any submissions after the deadline will result in an immediate zero (0) on the assignment.
 If your **program does not compile, you will receive a zero (0) on the assignment**.